 Why should I wait 30-60 minutes after eating to brush my teeth?

-The ADA recommends that you wait 30 to 60 minutes before brushing teeth after eating.
+The ADA recommends that you wait 30 to 60 minutes before brushing your teeth after eating.
 Here's why:

 1) Digestion begins in your mouth with the combination of chewing and salivation (which has digestive enzymes) to help break down the food before swallowing.
 Smaller pieces of food that might cling to your teeth can take time to dissolve and get washed down.